 Don’t create upvote groups.
 People will come together and drop links whenever they post in agreement that everyone in the group will upvote everyone’s answers.
 This works great for a week, but then chances are all of the accounts will be shut down.

 Be careful with copying and pasting answers.
-I “Frankenstein” a lot of my answers and copy and paste pieces from three previous answers I’ve written, but never directly copy and paste an answer.
 That is seen as spammy and you may risk being banned.

 Quora doesn’t have the most robust analytics, but they’re there.
-I recommend using outside tracking to see the impact of your Quora efforts, whether that’s adding an src variable to your URL or throwing your link into bit.ly and using their metrics to see your clickthrough rates, there is still some good hidden in Quora’s analytics.
+You can use outside tracking to see the impact of your Quora efforts, whether that’s adding an src variable to your URL or throwing your link into bit.ly and using their metrics to see your clickthrough rates, there is still some good hidden in Quora’s analytics.

-This is because Quora does incredibly well on Google, but the Google powers at be tend to take a bit of time to rank the newer questions.
-So at the time of answering a question, it might be on the fifteenth page of Google, but a month later it’s on the second and all of the sudden seeing a lot more traffic.
+Because Quora does incredibly well on Google, but it tends to take a bit of time to rank the newer questions.
+So at the time of answering a question, your answer might be on page 15 of Google, but a month later on the second.

 What about unexplained spikes?

-Get strategic!
 When you’re searching for questions to answer, look for ones that have a lot of duplicates.
-I used to answer willy-nilly, but now that I use this strategy I get notifications on combined questions a few times a week, so I see a lot more spikes in traffic and thus a lot more click through.
+Don’t answer willy-nilly, but now rather use this strategy for combined questions a few times a week.
+You just might see a lot more spikes in traffic and thus a lot more click through.

 Portions of this post were written and reported by Morgan Timm.